o3de/o3de.org/content/docs/tools-ui/ux-patterns/error/guidelines.md

 ## Writing principles

 The most common mistake when presenting errors to a user is displaying low-level errors and exceptions thrown by code directly to the user without editing them to make it user friendly.
 The most effective error messages are ones that any user and developer can understand.
-O3DE is tool for builders, so it's important that error messages can reach a wide audience.
+O3DE is a tool for builders, so it's important that error messages can reach a wide audience.

 The writing principles on this page will help you think strategically about developing good error messages and practice good development habits for code and UI.